rapidsai/docs/maintainers/depmgmt.md

 ## Adding a Dependency

 The [RAPIDS Integration repository](https://github.com/rapidsai/integration) contains all the information needed for adding a dependency to the RAPIDS projects.
-The `meta.yaml` you change should be based on the purpose of the package you are installing.
+Which `meta.yaml` changed is based on the purpose of the package being installed.
 The purpose of each meta-package is listed below:

 Package Name | Purpose
 --- | ---